jscho13/personal_site/blog/_posts/2017-07-22-high-dividend-mutual-funds.md

 5. Vanguard Dividend Appreciation Index Fund [(VDAIX)](http://portfolios.morningstar.com/fund/summary?t=VDAIX){:rel="nofollow"} - VDAIX is an index fund and carries an appropriately low expense ratio of 0.17%.
 It has a low minimum investment of $3,000 and TTM yield of 1.98%.
 The index is designed to track companies that have raised their dividends in the past 10 years, which leads to an end result heavy on consumer-defensive and industrial names.

 ### Keep In Mind
-While dividends are a nice form of income, regular payments basically take money out of a company's capital.
-Companies generally pay out dividends if they have excess cash flow and don't believe they can find a more attractive return by [reinvesting the money in itself](http://news.morningstar.com/articlenet/article.aspx?id=705369){:rel="nofollow"}.
+While dividends become a nice form of income, regular payments take money out of a company's available capital.
+Businesses generally pay out dividends if they can afford the excess cash flow and don't believe they can find a more attractive return by [reinvesting the money in themselves](http://news.morningstar.com/articlenet/article.aspx?id=705369){:rel="nofollow"}.

-On the upside dividend payments plays on the power of compounding, and for a company to maintain a dividend over an extended period of time the company must be in steady standing with good earnings quality.
+On the upside, dividend payments play with the power of compounding.
+For a company to maintain a dividend over an extended period of time generally requires steady standing with a good earnings quality.
 Businesses that return cash to shareholders are also less likely to chase after large mergers.
-Acquisitions are typically more favorable for the acquiree instead of the acquirer.
-It's a likely possibility that high-dividend mutual funds with low fees can outperform other funds while also generating more income.
+These types of acquisitions typically end up more favorable for the acquiree instead of the acquirer.
+With all of this in mind, there is a possibility that high-dividend mutual funds with low fees can outperform other funds while also generating more income.

 Per usual, thanks for taking the time to read BrunchBucks.
 If you find a typo just contact me via email!
 Feel free to leave a comment below or share this with friends.